nimaid/LPHK/README.md

 The whole GUI is still rough around the edges, so don't be too supprised if something breaks.
 If it does, kindly open a detailed issue on GitHub so I can fix the error. :) And don't feel shy making feature requests, either!

 ## What is LPHKscript?
-LPHKscript is a simple hotkey scripting language tailor made for LPHK.
+LPHKscript is a simple macro scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.

 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines seperating commands.